In today’s always-connected world, most of us have at least one device we regularly use on the net.

 The provider’s connection speeds provide all the horsepower you’ll need for online activities like streaming HD and 4K video, online gaming, downloading and sharing large files, and more.
-No data caps to be found here.
+No data caps are to be found here.

 The provider’s online protections include government-grade encryption, kill switch protection, DNS leak and IPv6 leak prevention, and more.
 Privacy is never an issue due to ExpressVPN’s no-server-logs policy and Bitcoin subscription payment option.

-Customer support is also a priority at ExpressVPN, with 24/7 live support chat, email support, a trouble ticket tracking system and a searchable support library all available.
+Customer support is also a priority at ExpressVPN, with 24/7 live support chat, email support, a trouble ticket tracking system, and a searchable support library all available.

 - Impressive app support

 - Connection speeds are up to handling anything

 - Top-notch privacy and security protections

 - More expensive than some other VPN services